The best walks in the Lake District

 Negotiating the 'Bad Step' on Blencathra's Sharp Edge

-That moment when you pop out on Blencathra (868m) is a feeling like no other and you will go home glowing with a sense of achievement and exhilaration… but if you include Hall’s Fell ridge as your descent , the fun isn’t over yet – this airy ridge isn’t quite so pointy as the first, but it will still have you reaching for the rock.
+That moment when you pop out on top of Blencathra (868m) is a feeling like no other and you'll go home glowing with a sense of achievement and exhilaration.
+But if you include Hall’s Fell ridge as your descent route, the fun isn’t over yet.
+This airy ridge isn’t quite as exposed as Sharp Edge, but it will still have you reaching for the rock to steady yourself on the way down.
 This is a great walk to do if you want to test your mettle and if conditions are good!

-Get the Blencathra via Sharp Edge digital route
+Get the Sharp Edge digital rout from OS Maps

 Distance: 11.87km / 7.38 miles**